How do you paraphrase in APA format?

 2. Set the original text aside and restate the ideas in your own words, using your own sentence structure and style.

-3. Check your paraphrase against the original text to ensure that it accurately represents the author’s ideas without changing their intended meaning.
+3. Check your paraphrase against the original text to ensure it accurately represents the author’s ideas without changing their intended meaning.

 4. Cite the original source of the idea or information in-text, using the author’s name and the year of publication.